 State trial courts must consider ability to pay when hearing a criminal defendant’s motion to modify court costs, and defendants may move to modify costs regardless of whether they were sentenced before or after the state Statute governing such motions was enacted.

-On May 7, 2018, Mr. Braden filed his merits brief, and we filed an amicus brief asking the Court to find that this statutory remedy is available to criminal defendants regardless of their sentencing date, and that the Statute requires courts to consider defendants’ ability to pay when deciding a motion to modify costs.
+On May 7, 2018, Mr. Braden filed his merits brief, and we filed an amicus brief asking the Court to find that the statutory remedy is available to criminal defendants regardless of their sentencing date, and that the Statute requires courts to consider defendants’ ability to pay when deciding a motion to modify costs.
 The State filed its merits brief on June 6, and Mr. Braden filed his responding brief on June 25, 2018.
 On June 14, 2018, Justice O’Donnell filed a notice of recusal; Judge Mike Powell of the Twelfth District Court of Appeals was assigned in his place.
-Oral argument is scheduled for July 31, 2018.
+Oral argument was held on July 31, 2018.
 On December 19 the Court affirmed the decision below, holding that Ohio’s cost modification statute is not available to anybody sentenced prior to March, 2013.
 This decision reverses the law in four appellate jurisdictions and the practice in even more.
 The Court did not reach the issue of whether the Statute requires an ability to pay consideration; that issue was presented in the Dunson case, but as noted in the Dunson entry here, the court rejected Mr. Dunson’s claims based on its decision in this case.
 Justices French and O’Connor dissented in both cases.

 Mr. Braden’s attorney’s filed a motion for reconsideration on December 31, 2018 and the State filed an opposition on January 10, 2019.